 Dept. of Environmental Quality

 Each state produces an annual report on trends among its drinking water systems.
-Wyoming's report is not online, but read EPA's national summary to learn how to get a copy.
+Arizona's report is not online, but read EPA's national summary to learn how to get a copy.

 Funds for safer water

 States can use funds that the EPA makes available through the Drinking Water State Revolving Fund program to help their water suppliers improve drinking water quality.